MIND MATTER - GUEST IN PARADISE

 Man's increasing proficiency in using the world is often accompanied by a reduction in humanity.

-Mind Matter refers to a collective experience of loneliness.
-The epoxy crystalises like a rock as it sets.
-Cloudy, muddy parts of the figures are alternated by transparent pieces.
+In Holy Rollers, cloudy, muddy parts of the epoxy figures are alternated by transparent pieces.
 As time passes, the transparency will grow.
-The amorphous sculptures are going through a metamorphosis, just as we are.
+The amorphous sculptures They are going through a metamorphosis, just as we are.
 A part of us might have passed, but will return in a different shape and form.

 ECHO